-- Gamblers Anonymous is a fellowship of men and women who have joined together to share their experiences in order that they may solve their common problems and help other compulsive gamblers do the same.
+- Gamblers Anonymous is a fellowship of men and women who have joined together to share their experiences and solve their common problems whilst helping other compulsive gamblers do the same.
 There are regional fellowships around the world.
 The Gamblers Anonymous international service site can be found at www.gamblersanonymous.org.uk.

 - Gambling Therapy provides support and counselling for anyone adversely affected by gambling.
 Members of the Gambling Therapy Team operate from locations both within the UK and internationally.
 Further details can be found at www.gamblingtherapy.org.

 It is illegal for anyone under the age of 18 to open an account or to gamble on SpinIt.
 To comply with the law, we carry out age verification checks on all of our customers using payment mechanisms that are available to under 18s.
 We also carry out additional random age verification checks on customers using other forms of funding mechanisms.

 Anyone under the age of 18 found to be using the site will forfeit any winnings and will likely be reported to the police.

 Filtering software allows you to regulate internet access, depending on your chosen criteria.
 Such filters can be used to prevent children from accessing, amongst other things, gambling websites.

 If you share your computer with anyone under the legal age required to register with or gamble on our site, or anyone who has requested self-exclusion from gambling sites, please consider installing filtering solutions such as: